Improbable-AI/airobot/README.md

 ```

 ## Credits
 **AIRobot** is maintained by the Improbable AI team at MIT.
+It follows the same architecture in [PyRobot](https://pyrobot.org).
 Contributors include:
 * [Tao Chen](https://taochenshh.github.io/)
 * Anthony Simeonov
 * [Pulkit Agrawal](https://www.linkedin.com/in/pulkit-agrawal-967a4218/)